giovancombo/giovancombo/README.md

 ### Hi there! 👋

 My name is Giovanni Colombo.
-27, Italian from Brescia, living in Florence.
+27, Italian from Brescia, living in Florence ⚜️.

 - 🖥️ MSc.
 Student in Artificial Intelligence at the University of Florence, Italy.
 - 📚 Curious by nature, mostly interested in Computer Vision, Reinforcement Learning and Language Modeling.